BLOG

 An exhausted employee experiencing the effects of overtime on productivity.

-In many workplaces, overtime is seen as a necessary way to meet deadlines or manage workload surges.
+In many workplaces, overtime is seen as a necessary way to meet competing deadlines or manage workload surges.
 Some organizations view overtime as proof of an employee’s commitment to the company.
 But the long-term implications of extended working hours are detrimental to individual employees and organizational efficiency.

 Productivity – how much quality work an employee gets done – is not the same as how many hours an employee works.
 Ironically, working more hours reduces productivity for many reasons.
 Good mental health and physical well-being are the base of any productive employee.
-Breaks and rest restore well-being and allow employees to work their best.
+Breaks and rest restore well-being and allow employees to perform their best.

 The effects of overtime on productivity